Quantitative polynomial cohomology and applications to $\textrm L^p$-measure equivalence: Preliminaries

-Since the actions of $\G$ and $\L$ commute, the action of $\G$ on $\Omega$ passes to the quotient $X_\L$ and similarly the action of $\L$ on $\Omega$ passes to the quotient to an action on $X_\G$.
-These quotient actions are better understood by introducing \textit{cocycles}.
+Since the actions of $\L$ and $\G$ on $\Omega$ commute, we can define the induced action of $\G$ on $\Omega / \L$ (resp. the induced action of $\L$ on $\Omega / \G$).
+We will identify these quotient spaces with the corresponding $\L$ and $\G$-fundamental domains.
+In order to understand the induced actions under this identification, we define cocycles.

 \begin{defn} We define the \textit{cocycles} $c_\L$ and $ c_\G$ associated to the ME-coupling $(\Omega, X_\L, X_\G, m)$ by

 \end{defn}

 Using these cocycles we obtain an induced action of $\G$ on the fundamental domain $X_\L$.
 Indeed, let $\g \in \G$, $x \in X_\L \mapsto \g \cdot x : = c_\L(\g, x). \g . x \in X_\L$.
 Notice that this induced action preserves the finite measure $m|_{X_\L}$.
 Similarly, we obtain an induced action of $\L$ on $X_\G$ defined by: let $\l \in \L$, $x \in X_\G \mapsto \l \cdot x : = c_\G(\l, x) . \l . x \in X_\G$, which preserves the measure $m|_{X_\G}$.